GSA-TTS/FAC/backend/schemas/README.md

 # Deprecated : Updating the ALN (formerly CFDA) listings
-These steps do not need to be followed due to the above directions doing the work programmatically.
+These steps are no longer necessary because the script now calls the API and automatically downloads the required files.

 1. Log in to Sam.gov with your GSA account and go to https://sam.gov/search/.
 2. Select "Federal Assistance" and then "Assistance Listings" as domain.